pala-pala/pala-pala.github.io/README.md

-# Sovereign Subjects
+# Palapala
-This site is a kind of scratchpad for linking fieldwork and ongoing research projects with my university teaching.
-It has three primary dimensions:
+**"Document, as in a computer program; to transcribe; written."**

-1. A broad application of indigenous politics around concept of visual sovereignty and contemporary political events.
+1. Palapala as a creative dimension for indigenous politics and audio-visual sovereignty.

-2. The application of visual and open-source tools to everyday forms of empowerment.
+2. Palapala as aesthetic and open-ended avenues to everyday forms of empowerment.

-3. Snippets/class examples for student projects.
+3. Palapala as an emphemeral space in undetermined futures.